• Passover

 • Chop your apples into small pieces (a bit bigger than diced).
 They pieces do not need to be uniformly sized.
 Put them in a medium sized glass bowl.

 • If your walnuts are not already chopped, chop them to about the same size as the apples.
+Add the chopped nuts and cinnamon to the bowl with the apples.
+Toss this around until well combined.

 • To the apple mixture, add the sweet red wine and mix together well.
+Cover and refrigerate until ready to use.

 Notes

-You can make this charoset recipe with grape juice instead of the traditional sweet red wine.
+Swap the wine: You can make this charoset recipe with grape juice instead of the traditional sweet red wine.
 Just be sure to use a classic purple grape juice (like Kedem) and not a white grape juice or sparkling grape juice.

 Nutrition